 From its location at Leiden University, NINO provides excellent research facilities and a variety of instruments in support of students and researchers working locally and remotely.
-The Institute aims to advance knowledge of the history, languages, and archaeology of the ancient Near East, including Egypt, in the Netherlands and worldwide.
+NINO is a national research centre and library that initiates, supports, and conducts scholarly research in Egyptology (including Coptology), Assyriology (including Hittitology), Near Eastern archaeology and connected studies.

-The NINO Near Eastern Library, internationally renowned as one of the most complete study collections in the fields of Egyptology, Assyriology, Hittitology, archaeology of the Near East and connected studies, is curated by Leiden University Libraries (UBL).
+The NINO Near Eastern Library, internationally renowned as one of the most complete study collections in the fields of Egyptology (including Coptology), Assyriology (including Hittitology), Near Eastern archaeology and connected studies, is curated by Leiden University Libraries (UBL) and part of its Middle Eastern Library (MEL).

 The NINO Research Centre is part of Leiden University’s Leiden Institute for Area Studies (LIAS).